material-components/material-components-web-react/packages/ripple/README.md

   const {
     children,
     className = '',
-    // call `initRipple` from the root element's ref.
+    // You must call `initRipple` from the root element's ref.
 This attaches the ripple
     // to the element.
     initRipple,
     // include `unbounded` to remove warnings when passing `otherProps` to the